StefanoRatto/ratste/README.md

 ## Encoding and obfuscation

 By design, `base64` encoding of all communications between client and server has been preferred over encryption.
+Communication occours over raw network sockets.

 ## Licensing

 The tool is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-## Legal Disclaimer
+## Legal disclaimer

 Usage of this tool to interact with targets without prior mutual consent is illegal.
 It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
 Only use for educational purposes.